ASI Women’s Initiative

 The ASI Women’s Initiative aims to involve all ASI members in promoting gender equity in the immunological community, as gender equity can only increase ASI’s research productivity and competitiveness.

 Our focus is to improve career opportunities for women within immunology, particularly those who lack formal and informal mentoring support, and enhance the recognition of successes for women within our community.
+Our schemes are intended to benefit and be accessed by all women- inclusive of cis women, trans women and femme/feminine identifying genderqueer and non-binary folks.

 The ASI Women’s Initiative was first constituted in 2014, driven by Roslyn Kemp and Barbara Fazekas de St Groth, and it has benefited from the sustained and enthusiastic support of the ASI Executive then and since.